-I had such lovely Valencia oranges that I purchased from Todarello’s Katoomba Village Fruit Market and thought why not try making orange syrup?
+I had such lovely Valencia oranges from Todarello’s Katoomba Village Fruit Market and thought why not try making orange syrup?
 How about making it even more orangey, so that each bite just screams summer oranges, even the smell instantly makes you know that it is orange.

-Looking online for recipes for orange syrup and all just tell you to use the juice and not pulp.
+Looking online for recipes for orange syrup, all the recipes tell you to use the juice and not pulp.
 Why not use the pulp?
 Why not use the super fresh orange puree to ensure your orange syrup is like eating a fresh orange?

 Wouldn’t this be AMAZING to have a syrup that just screams tangy fresh tasty juicy oranges?